jer1234/api-motor-insurance-test/README.md

 # Motor Insurance API

-This is a NestJS API for a for Zurich  that provides pricing queries and administrative functionalities for products and prices.
+This is a NestJS API for Zurich  that provides pricing queries and administrative functionalities for products and prices.
 The API connects to a PostgreSQL database and uses role-based access control to secure certain endpoints.

 ## Features